10 years of Kawasaki W800 ownership - an honest review

 Pros

-• Cheaper and more features than an equivalent Bonneville
+• Cheaper and with more features than an equivalent Bonneville

 • Feels quality - chrome where there would be plastic on other bikes